fanployer/cx-doc/README.md

 - `name` (string): The applicant's name.
 - `status` (enum): The applicant's status.
 Possible values:
   - `new`: New applicant.
-  - `first response`: First response to the applicant.
-  - `invited for interview`: Applicant invited for an interview.
+  - `interview-scheduled`: Applicant invited for an interview.
   - `rejected`: Applicant rejected.
   - `hired`: Applicant hired.